Change the text color to :

 * * *

-In an attempt to eliminate the undesirable effects of change, Amia and Jared no longer ventured from the fountain.
-The waters of the fountain still provided them with a sense of ecstasy, but they had to partake of the waters frequently.
-They now spent their time bathing in the effervescent pools.
-Jared became obsessed with rituals performed at the head of the fountain: they began to worship the fountain.
-Long gone were the wonderful adventures in the paradise realms.
+In an attempt to eliminate the undesirable effects of change, Amia and Jarred no longer ventured from the fountain.
+The waters of life still provided them with a sense of ecstasy, but they had to bathe in the effervescent pools to find the rapture that once was theirs in abundance.
+Jarred was now obsessed with rituals performed at the head of fountain; they now chanted, and offered prayers of supplication to the shimmering waters that flowed from eternity.
+Long gone were the wondrous adventures in the paradise worlds.

 Slowly... ever so slowly, the final stanza of their fantasy drew to a conclusion, and Amia became too stiff to move.
-Her body that once shined like Venus on a cold clear night in January, became dense and impliable, as she slowly petrified to stone.
+Her body that once shimmered with the glory of a blazing star in the frigid open skies of winter’s darkness was becoming petrified.

-Jared knew the time of their rapture had come to an end, and he carried Amia to a distant horizon.
+Jarred knew the time of their rapture in heaven realm had come to an end, and he carried Amia to a distant horizon.
 He took her to a place they had visited many times before.
-A place where they had both felt a sense of endless tranquility.
+They adored this place for it was there that Jarred proposed to her upon their rebirth in paradise.
+They felt an endless sense of unity whenever they journeyed there.

-Amia began to tremble, and said.“Kiss me, Jared blow my last breath of life into me, for you are, and always will be my life.”
+Amia began to tremble.
+“Kiss me, Jarred blow my last breath of life into me, for you are, and always will be my life.”

-“We would have existed eternally conditioned, living as slaves fettered forever by the finite circumstances of the garden.
+“We would have remained eternally conditioned, living as slaves fettered forever by the finite circumstances of the garden.
 I now see we possess a soul.
 It is I who owe you an eternal debt of gratitude.
-Not one thing I have experienced or anything this realm has to offer could equal or compare to my love for you.”
+Not one thing I have experienced or anything this realm has to offer could equal or compare, to my love for you.”

 Amia my Amia,